BDC Hamburger Icon

 Writing a job description is one of the most critical phases of the hiring process.
 It’s your chance to dig deep and think about what you and your business need before you put it to paper.
 Spend some time examining your own strengths and weaknesses and figuring out where and how someone else will be able to fill in the gaps.

 Imagine what the person’s day would look like and how their position will change your workload.
-For instance, it may turn out that hiring an independent contractor or freelancer could be a solution for certain tasks, which would allow you to outsource projects periodically.
-Or, after reviewing the factors recommended above, you may recognize that you need a full-time employee who can handle various tasks.
+For instance, it may turn out that hiring an independent contractor or freelancer could be a solution for specific tasks, which would allow you to outsource projects periodically.
+After reviewing the factors recommended above, you may recognize that you need a full-time employee who can handle various tasks.

-A great employee should have a good balance of professional skills, motivation, attitude and learning ability.
-Skills are easy to measure, but the other elements are also important.
-In some cases, a candidate who has slightly less experience but is enthusiastic and eager to learn on the job may be a better choice than an unreliable expert.
+A great employee should balance professional skills, motivation, attitude and learning ability.
+Skills are easy to measure but the other elements are also essential.
+In some cases, a candidate with less experience who is enthusiastic and eager to learn on the job may be a better choice than an unreliable expert.

 4. Know what you have to offer.

-If you can’t afford to pay the highest salaries on the market, think about other ways you can attract the best employees.
+If you can’t afford to pay the highest salaries on the market, consider other ways to attract and recruit the best employees.
 If you’re a small business, you may be able to offer better learning opportunities or flexibility than a large firm can.

 5. Think outside the box.